ggsplayz/ggsplayz/README.md

 - 👋 Hi, I’m @ggsplayz
-- 👀 I’m interested in Fortnite related things / multimedia software
 - 🌱 I’m currently learning C#, concepts of C++
-- 📫 How to reach me: ggsplayz at discord
+- 📫 Reach me: ggsplayz at discord

 <!---
 ggsplayz/ggsplayz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.